jkuusto/presenter/README.md

 ```
 #### How to Fix It
 1. Escape characters when adding comments. <br>
-Add `comment.comment_text = escape(comment.comment_text)`to the add_comment function.
+Add `comment.comment_text = escape(comment.comment_text)` to the add_comment function.
 This ensures that the user content is escaped properly when stored in the database.

 - https://github.com/jkuusto/presenter/blob/main/polls/views.py#L157
-2. Escape characters when renderingt them. <br>
+2. Escape characters when rendering them. <br>
 Remove the `|safe` filter when rendering comments.
 This enables Django's built-in backend mechanisms to ensure that user-generated content is properly escaped when rendered:
 ```
 <!-- detail.html -->